Why Should You Define Your Personal Purpose?

 Our purpose

-Organizations address the real needs of time and space.
+Organizations serve the real needs of time and space.

 Reemina Limited, Klimataria 11, 4607 Pissouri, Cyprus